gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 *Why are you asking me?* Erileine thought resentfully, even though she knew it was because she had no one else to ask.
 "I don't know," she said.
-He pulled her right foot out of her left boot and took a deep breath.
+She pulled her right foot out of her left boot and took a deep breath.
 "Do you have someone you can be with?
 Just in case?"

 "There's my son-by-marriage," she said uncertainly.
 "He's remarried